khuyentran1401/linear-programming-with-PuLP/README.md

 Pulp is an LP modeler writtern in Python, that is used to solve linear problems

 # Problems
-I use PuLP to solve different LP problems with high real-world applications.
+PuLP is used to solve different LP problems with high real-world applications.
 The descriptions about the problem can be found in each notebook